I'm a lover of everything written. I am happiest when I have a book, a paintbrush or pen in my hand.

 "From forth the fatal loins of these two foes, A pair of star-crossed lovers take their life."
-If this quote sounds oddly familiar to you that's probably because it's from the renowned play Romeo and Juliet by William Shakespeare.
-You may be wondering now how can a story about a circus have anything to do with a play by Shakespeare.
-Well, the answer to this question is simple, Erin Morgenstern (the author of The Night Circus) is brilliant!
+If this quote sounds oddly familiar to you, it's probably because it's from the renowned play "Romeo and Juliet" (by William Shakespeare).
+You may be wondering: how can a story about a circus have anything to do with a play by Shakespeare?
+Well, the answer to this question is simple.
+Erin Morgenstern (the author of "The Night Circus") is brilliant!
 With a clear love for all things Shakespearean, Morgenstern has put a unique spin on a tale of two lovers, bound by fate.

-Mr. A.H agrees to the game, having the advantage of knowing who will be competing for Hector (his daughter Celia) he goes to his local orphanage to pick out a sutible champion.
+Mr. A.H agrees to the game, having the advantage of knowing who will be competing for Hector (his daughter Celia) he goes to his local orphanage to pick out a suitable champion.
 A young boy who later names himself Marco Alisdair.
 Many years pass, with Celia and Marco's only concerns training for the competition to which they are totally clueless about the rules and objective of the game.

-"Secrets have power, and that power diminishes when they are shared, so they are best kept and kept well."— Erin Morgenstern (The Night Circus)
+"Secrets have power, and that power diminishes when they are shared, so they are best kept and kept well."

-Let's change things up, so I'll start with the bad news first.
+I'll start with the bad news first.

 However, with that being said, I believe there was a method to Morgenstern's method for once you get past the dreaded lull, everything comes together and the lull makes total sense.
 Even I dare say makes the story a little better.

-"I confess" Marco says "I don't fully understand the point, even after all this time."— Erin Morgenstern (The Night Circus)
+"I confess" Marco says "I don't fully understand the point, even after all this time."

-Ok now that we ripped off the bandage on the bad news, let's talk about all the juicy goodness that follows.
+Okay now that we ripped off the bandage on the bad news, let's talk about all the juicy goodness that follows.

 - Atmosphere.
 In the book, it describes how when you enter the circus every meticulous detail is covered.
 This is a gross simplification of to what extent the author describes the detail.
 I felt as though I was constantly walking through someone else's dream... incredible.

 - Cliffhangers.
-Epic cliffhangers are something you should get accustomed to in this novel, because once they start good luck stopping them.
+Epic cliffhangers are something you should get accustomed to in this novel, because once they start, good luck stopping them.
 At one moment I was reading in bed thinking "ok one of these nice descriptive light chapters where nothing overly relevant happens then BOOM!!!" sorry that's all I can tell you.

 - The End.
 I am a firm believer that any story can be incredible with the right ending and though I was becoming concerned during the second act that I was wasting my time.
 I was pleasantly surprised with an ending that took a 3-star book to a 5-star read.